torewulf/asip/README.md

 ![](header.png)

-Python scripts to get started on the ASID-v2 sea ice dataset, which was created as part of the ESA-funded AI4Arctic project.
+Python scripts to get started using ASID-v2 sea ice dataset, which was created as part of the ESA-funded AI4Arctic project.

 Further documentation coming soon.